 Grayling adheres to standards set forth by the European Union, which are higher than standards set forth by the United States government (1).
 Our high quality jewelry can be worn by virtually everyone, without a risk of irritation.
 You shouldn’t have to sacrifice style for comfort.
 Grayling makes it possible to have both.

-Our jewelry is backed by a two-year limited warranty against all defects, including anything in our metal that may bother your skin.
-Plus, we offer free domestic shipping!
+Our jewelry is backed by a one-year limited warranty against all defects, including anything in our metal that may bother your skin.
 So go ahead, give our nickel free designs a try.

 THE NITTY GRITTY ON NICKEL ALLERGIES